Mega Millions FAQs

 Mega Millions drawings and results are broadcast through many TV stations, including; WSB-TV 2 in Atlanta, CBS-8 in California and WABC-7 in New York.↑ To top

 At present, 44 states and two jurisdictions, Washington D.C. and the U.S. Virgin Islands, participate.↑ To top

-For tickets purchased through a retailer, the cut off time for purchases varies from state to state so please check the rules in your jurisdiction.
-For tickets purchased online, sales can close up to three hours before the draw.↑ To top
+For tickets purchased through a retailer, the cut off time for purchases varies from state to state so please check with the lottery provider in your jurisdiction.↑ To top

 Find the latest statistical information including the most common numbers and most overdue numbers on the Mega Millions Statistics page.↑ To top